konomi-n/Porfolio/README.md

 > trying cultural dishes from around the world. <br>

 ###### What I hope to learn
-> I have difficultly condensing large amounts of information to succint presentations - <br>
+> I have difficultly condensing large amounts of information into succint presentations - <br>
-> whether it be visual, written, or verbal.
-I am hoping this class will help me better <br>
+> whether visual, written, or verbal.
+I am hoping this class will help me better understand <br>
-> understand the underlying logic behind that process.
-I also don't quite have an <br>
+> the underlying logic behind that process.
+I also don't quite have an intuitive sense on <br>
-> intuitive sense on using color effectively so I am hoping to build that skill also. <br>
+> using color effectively so I am hoping to build that skill also.
+After graduating in <br>
-> After graduating in December 2021, I hope to work in the field of design strategy.
+> December 2021, I hope to work in the field of design strategy.

 <br><br>
 ## Projects